wirepas/wirepas-networktool-messaging-python/examples/README.md

 ## WNT backend settings

-For running the examples, WNT backend connection parameters must be given by creating settings.yml file to the same folder from where the examples are run.
+For running the examples, WNT backend connection parameters must be given by creating settings.yml file to the examples folder.

 ### Example settings file